5 Hacks To Get Your Resume Past The Job Killing Resume Robots

 According to a Wall Street Journal article, over 90% of large companies streamline the recruitment process by using ATS’.
 ATS’ works by scanning every resume for keywords and phrases in order to rank them based on relevancy.
 The more keyword matches your resume has, the higher ranked you’ll be – though, it is important to note that not every keyword is valued the same.
 The resumes ranked highly by the ATS’ are the ones that qualify to be reviewed by a hiring manager or recruiter while the rest are simply disregarded.

 Though ATS’ do help companies in many other ways, optimizing your resume to include as many keywords as possible is really the name of the game that job applicants should be concerned.
-As a former recruiter with over 20+ years of experience using ATS, here are the top secrets you need to know to beat the bots.
+As a resume writing company that uses ATS software ourselves, here are the top secrets you need to know to beat the bots.

 Make your resume a word doc